Costa del Sol apartments

 When is the best time to stay in a vacation rental in Costa del Sol?

 Nothing beats the Mediterranean in the summer months.
-But of course, the side effect is that the season also marks the most popular time to visit, with crowded beaches and higher price tags on flights.
+But of course, the side effect is that the season also marks the most popular time to visit, with crowded beaches, higher price tags on flights, and more competition to find an apartment for rent.
 During the shoulder seasons in the spring and fall, especially April, September, and November, the weather is still pleasant and most days the waters are still warm enough for a dip, making it an ideal time to go.
 Winters never get too cold on land, but note that the seawater does get quite chilly this time of year.
 One of the biggest events in the area is Holy Week in Málaga, starting on Palm Sunday, while Marbella Carnival in February, La Noche en Blanco (White Night) in May in Málaga, and San Pedro Alcantara Fair in October in Marbella are also highlights.